theflutterdev/Pagination-in-Flutter/README.md

 So, Enough intro, let's start coding

-In this context we are not actually loading the data from database or API but we actually performed a pagination exa
+In this context we are not actually loading the data from database or API, So we actually performed a pagination example considering numbers as a data elements from a server or API